 OpenRewrite can intelligently make changes to existing Maven build files to upgrade dependencies.

-Coding changes are made safely because of OpenRewrite’s rich AST model that allows new imports to be added (following the conventions of the existing source code) and code changes are indented properly.
+Coding changes are made safely because of OpenRewrite’s rich Lossless Semantic Tree (LST) model that allows new imports to be added (following the conventions of the existing source code) and code changes are indented properly.

 And complex code changes can be made safely.
 In this example SimpleAuthConfig is modified to no longer extend WebSecurityConfigurerAdapter and the configure method is changed to return a new bean.
 The imports are adjusted, new imports are in the correct location, and formatting is consistent with the surrounding code.